railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

 # Run Ruby from a File

-**If you are using the Railsbridge Virtual Machine**, there is a folder inside the virtual machine called `~/workspace`.
+**If you are using the RailsBridge Virtual Machine**, there is a folder inside the virtual machine called `~/workspace`.
 This folder is mapped to a folder at `~/workspace` in your host operating system.
 Make sure you can find `~/workspace`.
 It should already